 Do children need special shoes for heel pain?

-Looking after your kids feet is a very important job as an parent and definitely something you want to be sure you are doing right.
+Looking after your kids’ feet is a very important job as a parent and definitely something you want to be sure you are doing right.
 After all, you don’t want your child to have issues with their feet when they are older.

-Choosing good quality Baby shoes will make you feel much better and more confident with yourself and much better position, because there’ll be minimum circulation issues and more than likely to be know corns and also calluses.
+Choosing good quality baby shoes will make you feel much better and more confident with yourself and much better position because there’ll be minimum circulation issues and more than likely to know corns and also calluses.